lucaong/risp/README.md

 # Risp

-`Risp` is a LISP implementation written in Ruby (because why not?).
+`Risp` is a LISP implementation written in Ruby.
 The syntax is reminescent of Clojure, and it support calling Ruby methods.

+## Why?

+Why not? :P

+Mostly I did this to learn a bit more about programming language design.
+Or maybe I was bored.
+And also I really like LISPs and I like the idea of writing LISP leveraging on the Ruby ecosystem.
+But still this is mostly a cool experiment, so if you use it you cannot blame me if it eats your laundry or messes up your kitchen.

 ## Installation